 Waking Up to a Better Model

 The future of benefits isn't about adding more fragmented point solutions.
-It's about building an integrated, intelligent system where every healthy action-especially one as foundational as sleep-creates visible, compounding value for the employee and the employer.
+It's about building an integrated system where every healthy action—especially one as foundational as sleep—creates visible, compounding value for the employee and employer.
 We have the technology and the data to finally align incentives with biology.
 The question is no longer if we can afford to innovate, but if we can afford not to.
 Let's stop counting sheep and start building real wealth, one good night's sleep at a time.